qgist/pluginmanager-qep/QEP.md

 ## Terminology

-With respect to plugins, QGIS can at the moment do the following things:
+With respect to Python plugins, QGIS can do the following things at the moment:

 - **install**: A ZIP-file containing a Python module and a `metadata.txt` file are unpacked into a new folder underneath the QGIS Python plugins folder.
 Other plugins (cross-plugin dependencies) may be installed in the process, too.
 In the current code base, installing a plugin automatically triggers a load-start sequence, i.e. plugins can not silently installed in the background.
 - **uninstall**: A plugin's folder underneath the QGIS Python plugins folder is removed, i.e. deleted.